noidea-WU/DecisionTree/README.md

 * `<data_path_test>`: The path of the test dataset, which is set as "./rawData/adult.test" by default.
 ### Options include:
 * `-c <cut_thred>`: The cut threshold is an positive integer limiting the minimum size of dataset in a Decision Tree node while training, i.e. if |S| <= <cut_thred>, then return a leaf node.
 This parameter is set as 0.0022*<size_of training_set> by default.
-* '-o <out_path>': The output file path where the constructed decision tree will be written.
+* `-o <out_path>`: The output file path where the constructed decision tree will be written.
 Set as "output.txt" by default.

 ### Usage Examples:
 * `python main.py`